top of page

 In Iowa, Jennifer attended Johnston Public Schools before going to Drake University, where she met her husband, Lee.
 They married in 1996 and raised their a family in Windsor Heights.
 They are lifelong members of Plymouth Church in Des Moines.
 Today, she and Lee are the proud parents of Ellie and James, both graduates of Des Moines Public Schools, and live in Windsor Heights with their dog Clark and their cats, Ivy and Luna.

-In 2001, Jennifer went to work for Iowa PBS in communications, where she stayed for over a decade, helping support public television.
+In 2001, Jennifer went to work for Iowa PBS in communications, where she stayed for over a decade, helping support public television and bring the stories that matter most to Iowans into our living rooms.
 In 2013, she started her dream job teaching at Drake University.
 Jennifer is currently a professor in Drake University’s School of Journalism and Mass Communication.
-She’s proud to help so many young people find passion in their careers and loves nothing more than watching her students graduate and thrive.
+She’s proud to help so many young people find passion in their careers and loves nothing more than watching her students graduate and thrive in the work force.

 James Graduation.jpg